 Has it really been the better part of two decades?
 Yeah, it has.
-But, for those in Aotearoa, it took a few days – and, you know, even weeks – to know that Carey Hart had stomped the backflip on a moto.
+But, for those in Aotearoa, it took a few days – and, you know, even weeks – to learn that Carey Hart had stomped the backflip on a moto.
 Now, before you even begin to question if he stomped it, well, you can stop reading, ’cause there’s no doubt that he did.

 Carey Hart stomps it